Scalable Exploration via Ensemble++: In-depth Empirical and Ablation Studies

-In both tasks, the original reward $r$ is disrupted by Gaussian noise $\epsilon$ drawn from $\mathcal{N}(0, 0.1)$.
-We set the action dimension $d$ at 100 and the size of action set $\mathcal{X}$ to 1000.
-Each experiment was run over 5 million time steps and repeated with 10 distinct random seeds to secure robust results
+In all tasks except the \textbf{Neural Bandit}, the original reward $r$ is disrupted by additive Gaussian noise $\epsilon$ drawn from $\mathcal{N}(0, 0.1)$.
+In the \textbf{Neural Bandit}, we use the temperature parameter $p$ to introduce noise into the reward.
+For the first three tasks, we set the action dimension $d$ to 100 and generate a total of 1000 candidated actions, randomly sampling 50 actions in each round.
+Each experiment is repeated with 10 distinct random seeds to ensure robust results.

-\paragraph{Results on Quadratic Bandit:} We have conducted a comprehensive analysis of the results from the Neural Bandit task as depicted in~\cref{fig:nolinear}, demonstrating the distinct advantages of HyperAgent.
-The outcomes from the Quadratic Bandit task, represented in~\cref{fig:quadratic}, resonate with the observations from the Neural Bandit task.
-HyperAgent consistently outperforms other baselines and exhibits enhanced performance when implementing a discrete update distribution (i.e., Sparse, Cube, and Coord).
-The quantity of indices $|\tilde{\Xi}|$, in accordance with~\cref{obj:joint-sampled}, continues to influence the performance of HyperAgent when the Sphere update distribution is applied.
-The uniformity of results across both Neural and Quadratic Bandit tasks highlights the superior generalization and efficient data and computational capability of HyperAgent in decision-making tasks.